Last updated on 09/07/2022

 Students also have the option to write a short biography in their Panther Picks profile.
 We encourage students who feel comfortable to use this space to share information about themselves, as well as what they’re looking for in terms of a roommate.
 Some examples of what students may use this space for include sharing that they are interested in an LGBTQ+ friendly roommate, mentioning that they were involved in a GSA in high school, or sharing their pronouns.

-Both the DOR and the LGBT* Center also field questions from students who are interested in being matched with an LGBTQ-inclusive roommate.
-We encourage students who are interested in roommate-matching assistance to contact Jean Wiesley or Emily Harsch.
+Both UHD and GSS also field questions from students who are interested in being matched with an LGBTQ-inclusive roommate.
+We encourage students who are interested in roommate-matching assistance to contact Kate Tessier in Housing or Kalyani Kannan in Gender & Sexuality Services.
 They will work together, with consent to disclose identifying information, to match students according to their needs.

-RA training includes multiple sessions with the LGBT* Student Services Coordinator and covers topics such as an overview LGBTQ terminology, respecting sexuality and gender diversity, pronouns and how to use them, supporting students who are coming out, sensitivity relating to gender and bathrooms, and how they may contribute to an inclusive and engaged residence hall experience for all students.
-DOR also regularly partners with the LGBT* Center for additional trainings for staff (such as Safe Zone Ally training), in-hall programming, and student referrals.
+RA training includes sessions with the LGBTQ+ Student Services Coordinator and covers topics such as an overview LGBTQ terminology, respecting sexuality and gender diversity, pronouns and how to use them, supporting students who are coming out, sensitivity relating to gender and bathrooms, and how they may contribute to an inclusive and engaged residence hall experience for all students.
+UHD also regularly partners with GSS for additional trainings for staff (such as Safe Zone Ally training), in-hall programming, and student referrals.
 We encourage students of all identities who are dedicated to supporting an inclusive and engaged on-campus living community to apply to be an RA.

-We encourage students who are interested in LGBTQ-specific assistance finding off-campus housing to contact the LGBT* Center.
+We encourage students who are interested in LGBTQ-specific assistance finding off-campus housing to contact GSS.
 We will assist students in navigating on or off-campus housing processes, as well as support in connecting students to prospective roommates.

 - Hall-Specific Information